-Today we’re going to be reviewing and looking at the Nike Metcon 4.
+Today we’re going to be reviewing and looking at the Nike Metcon 4 Training Shoes.

-The Nike Metcon 4 is Nike’s latest iteration for their famous cross-training shoe model, the Metcon.
+The Metcon 4 is Nike’s latest iteration for their famous cross-training shoe model, the Metcon.
 That been said, we’re going to look at the shoe’s construction, how it performs, who could benefit, and then we’re going to look at the pros and cons that come along with this shoe model.

 So without further ado, let’s get started …

 The upper features a sandwich mesh and has a kind of a gritty material on top and that helps with durability during rope climbs and other movements that might actually fray the mesh.

 On the medial side of the toe area there’s an extra material and that’s going to be good for pushing off.
 It’s also not going to break down super quick and it’s going to make sure you’re not going to experience your big toe shooting out of the mesh for that matter.

 The Flywire is going to wrap the sides and go under the foot to kind of enclose and give you that natural feeling and a little bit of rebound in the shoe.